 Personally, I group psychometricians into three levels:

-Level 1: Practitioners at this level are perfectly comfortable with basic concepts and the use of classical test theory, evaluating items with P and Rpbis.
+Level 1: Practitioners at this level are perfectly comfortable with basic concepts and the use of classical test theory, evaluating items and distractors with P and Rpbis.
 They also do client-facing work like Angoff studies; many Level 2 and Level 3 psychometricians do not enjoy this work.

 Level 2: Practitioners at this level are familiar with advanced topics like item response theory, differential item functioning, and adaptive testing.
 They routinely perform complex analyses with software such as Xcalibre.